aion-kimcodeashian/aion-roulette-tutorial/README.md

-# Aion Animal Roulette
+# Aion Pet Roulette

 ![Four Animals in a Row](img/readme-image.png)

 This is the repository for the [Aion Animal Roulette Tutorial](https://aion-roulette.netlify.com)!
 Everything here is built on top of the [Aion Network](https://aion.network).
-Head on over to the guide that will teach you on how to:
+Head on over to the [guide] that will teach you on how to:

 1. Setup your Environment
 2. Write the Smart Contract (Solidity v0.4.15)
 3. Compile/Deploy the Smart Contract via ~ Titan Suite